Book Reviews

 belongs to, and trivia facts for each insect

 displayed.
-This is by far one of the most
+This is by far one of the

-interesting bug books I have ever read.
+interesting bug books I have ever read

 It also includes a top host and nectar plant